julioneljunior/husky-scaffold/README.md

 <details>
   <summary>
-    1. Create a basic index.js (back-end)
+    1. Create a basic index.js (back-end) [branch: feat-node-express-cors]
   </summary>

 > Added to test the lint-staged and confirm that code is still running.